kqorany/Challenge_Task/README.md

-Find the minimum ties between two persons in a network in Perl
+A social network problem in Perl
 ==============================================

 Description
 ===========

 The program determines the total number of people in a social network, in addition, determining the minimum ties between two members of the network.

 Usage